List of Melbourne City FC head coaches

-Melbourne City Football Club is an Australian professional association football club based in Melbourne, Australia.
+Melbourne City Football Club is an Australian professional association football club based in Cranbourne East, Melbourne.
 The club was formed 2009 as Melbourne Heart before it was renamed to Melbourne City in 2014.
 They were the second Victorian club admitted into the A-League Men in 2010.

 There have been five permanent and two caretaker managers of Melbourne City since 2010; John van 't Schip has managed the club in two separate spells.

 This chronological list comprises all those who have held the position of manager of the first team of Melbourne City since their foundation in 2009.
 Each manager's entry includes his dates of tenure and the club's overall competitive record (in terms of matches won, drawn and lost), honours won and significant achievements while under his care.
 Caretaker managers are included, where known, as well as those who have been in permanent charge.